SMITH MOUNTAIN LAKE FISHING REPORT

-Largemouth Bass- Fishing for largemouth bass has been good this month.
+Fishing for largemouth bass has been fair.
 Best lures will be jerk baits, jigs, spinner baits, spoons, blade baits and crank baits.
 Main channel points, brush piles, rocky areas, ledges and deep docks will be the best areas to try your luck.
-Best depths will be from 6 to 30 feet deep.
-Remember to take care of the bass and release them!
-Bass fishing should continue to be good during the cold months into the spawn.
-Crawfish are a big part of their diet during the later winter.
-Baitfish will be constantly on the move as the water temps change.
+Best depths will be from 2 to 25 feet.
+Remember to take care of the bass and release them.
+Bass fishing will continue to be good in the weeks leading into the spawn.
+Crawfish are a big part of their diet during the late winter.
+Baitfish will be constantly on the move as the water temperature changes.

-Smallmouth Bass- Fishing will be fair.
-Best areas will be ledges, humps, and rocky points.
-Best lures will be tubes, jig & pig, hair jigs, drop shots, blade baits, floating-fly-rigs and medium running crank baits.
-Best areas will be in the mid to the lower sections of the lake.
-Cloudy days with light wind are good times to try your luck!
-Look for areas with rocks and ledges close to the deep water.
-Look for isolated rock piles near deep water.
-Smallmouth bass feed heavily on crawfish this time of the year.
+February is a good month to catch a large smallmouth bass.
+Best areas will be ledges, humps and rocky points.
+Best lures will be tubes, jig and pig, hair jigs, drop shots, blade baits, floating-fly-rigs, Ned rigs and medium running crank baits.
+Best areas will be in the mid- to lower sections of the lake.
+Cloudy days with light wind are good times to try.
+Look for isolated rock piles near deep water and areas with rocks and ledges close to deep water.
+Smallmouth bass feed heavily on crawfish this time of year.
 They will also suspend around schools of baitfish.

-Striped Bass- Fishing will continue to improve this month.
-Stripers will be caught in all sections of the lake and in the large creeks.
-Best lures will be swim baits, buck tails, spoons, Alabama rigs and Zoom flukes fished on 1/4 to 3/4 oz. lead heads.
-Best time to fish is cloudy days, early morning and late afternoon.
+As the water warms, fishing will continue to improve this month.
+Stripers will be caught in the mid- to upper sections of both rivers and in the large creeks.
+Best lures will be swim baits, buck tails, spoons, Alabama rigs and Zoom flukes fished on 1/4- to 3/4-ounce lead heads.
+The best times to fish are cloudy days, early mornings and late afternoons.
 Night fishing will be fair.
-The best depths will be from the surface to 40 feet deep.
-Live bait fished on down lines and planner boards work well this month.
-This is also a good month to troll as the stripers can be shallow.
+The best depths will be from the surface to 40 feet.
+Live bait fished on down lines and planer boards will work well.
+Stripers can be caught trolling this month.
 The stripers will constantly be on the move.
-Look for large schools of stripers with your electronics.
-Some schools of stripers will surface this month.
-The seagulls will help you locate schools feeding stripers.
+Look for large schools of stripers with electronics.
+Some schools will surface this month.
+The seagulls will help locate feeding stripers.

-Crappie- Fishing for crappie will be fair this month.
-The best depths will be 10 to 20 ft. deep.
-Crappie will be found around deep docks, brush piles, and fallen trees.
-Docks with brush piles are usually good areas to hold crappie.
-Small live minnows and 1½ to 2 inch tubes or shad shaped plastic lures fished on 1/16 to 1/8 oz. lead heads will work best to catch crappie this month.
+Fishing for crappie will be fair this month.
+The best depths will be 10 to 20 feet.
+Crappie will be found around deep docks, brush piles and fallen trees.
+Docks with brush piles are usually good areas to find crappie.
+Small live minnows and 1½- to 2-inch tubes or shad-shaped plastic lures fished on 1/16- to 1/8-ounce lead heads will work best to catch crappie this month.
 Best areas are the main creeks and the upper sections of both rivers.